 If you work at sea and suffer an injury, contact an admiralty attorney in Louisiana immediately to help guarantee that your employer abides by Jones Act obligations.
-More than a simple workers' compensation approach, the Jones Act requires your employer to pay wages and transportation while you remain at sea, even if you are too injured to work, and to pay the cost of room and lodging-maintenance-and the cost of all medical treatments necessary to get you back to work-cure-or until you reach your maximum medical improvement.
+More than a simple workers’ compensation approach, the Jones Act requires your employer to pay wages and transportation while you remain at sea, even if you are too injured to work, and to pay the cost of room and lodging, maintenance and the cost of all medical treatments necessary to get you back to work cured or until you reach your maximum medical improvement.

 Congress also wanted to put seamen and sailors in position to force vessel owners and operators to maintain safe vessels and well-conditioned equipment.
 As a result, maritime injury attorneys in Louisiana can help you sue your employer for negligence or for unseaworthiness.
 If your employer permitted even the slightest negligence, or allowed either ship or crew to go to work while unfit for their duties, you may receive a large cash settlement or verdict under the Jones Act.